hsw28/data_analysis/hannah-in-use/README.txt

-acc_lfp.m: finds points of acceleration and plots corresponding LFPs cohVsFiringRate.m: finds coherence versus unit firiting rate compareISI.m: compares and plots some thing (acc, phase, power, etc) to ISI corr.m: finds the cross correlation and plots
+acc_lfp.m: finds points of acceleration and plots corresponding LFPs cohVsFiringRate.m: finds coherence versus unit firiting rate compareISI.m: compares and plots some thing (acc, phase, power, etc) to ISI Hcorr.m: finds the cross correlation and plots
 findLSFrequencies: finds all LS events and makes a frequency plot of them lfpfreq.m: takes LFP and finds power spectrum. does NOT filter in any way LSevents.m: finds LS events